 Hi.
 My name is Alex Caminiti.
-I am a creative guitarist, music producer and mix engineer carrying the torch of those who created the alternative sound popularized in the 90s.
+I am a creative guitarist, record producer and mix engineer carrying the torch of those who created the alternative sound popularized in the 90s (which was directly influenced by the music of the 60s and to a lesser extent, 70s and 80s).
 Years after teaching myself how to play guitar and produce/mix in my early teens, I finished assembling the first version of my studio in 2005 as a junior in college.
 My studio and productions were no different in goals, values or style then as they are today.
-My Studio Zoot is my life's work, and now that it exists on 4 acres in Ithaca - where I live with my wife Sara and our baby Felix - I am actively working toward creating a studio comparable to the legendary studios of yore: Southern Tracks, Long View Farm Studios, Bearsville and The Plant.
+My Studio Zoot is my life's work, and it now exists on 4 acres in Ithaca - where I live with my wife Sara and our baby Felix.
+We are actively working toward creating a studio comparable to the legendary studios of yore: Southern Tracks, Long View Farm Studios, Bearsville and The Plant.

 I am of the opinion that a producer should be cool; someone whom musicians would want to hang out with while trusting their musical and sonic instincts.
 A great producer is someone who can guide the ship and keep everyone in positive spirits while creating the best music possible -- I strive to be that kind of producer.
 I don't want to tell you how to play, I just want to help you make what you play the very best that it can be -- which, yes, will likely be slightly different from how you are currently playing it.
 I do not see my job as a producer to accept something just because it exists, rather, to be an objective listener and sonic/emotional composer -- allowing you to convert the song you play live - with all its energy - into a different entity that will have a comparable energy as when it is played live.
 If you can play a song live, then we can make it sound larger than life.
 Guaranteed.